hvtran21/SWAN/README.md

   - Back method to lost tags which includes an optical finger print reader, independent from the anchor removing depedency.

 ### What this enables
-The idea is that these `tag` devices could took space in your wallet as a card, and something on your keychain.
+The idea is that these `tag` devices can take space in your wallet as a card, and something on your keychain.
 These are items that you typically always have on your person, and want to keep import track of.
+In the unfortunate event that one of these devices are stolen, rest assured you're provided with a back biometric feature and that **two** tags must be present at all times.

 ---